scientific-python/MeeseeksDev/Readme.md

 Repo admins only

-### @MrMeeseeks pep8ify
+### @MeeseeksDev pep8ify

 (in progress)

 If issued from a PR, will apply autopep8 to the current lines changed by this PR, and push an extra commit to it that fixes pep8.

-Code in progress and due to GitHub API limitation only works if MrMeeseeks also available on Source repo of the PR.
+Code in progress and due to GitHub API limitation only works if MeeseeksDev also available on Source repo of the PR.

 Repo admins only, plan to make it available to PR author as well.

+MeeseeksDev Bot need to be installed on the PR source repository for this to work.
+If it's not it will ask you to do so.

-### @MrMeeseeks migrate [to] <target org/repo>
+### @MeeseeksDev migrate [to] {target org/repo}

 Needs MeeseeksBox to be installed on both current and target repo.
 Command issuer to be admin on both.

-MrMeeseeks will open a similar issue, replicate all comments with links to first, migrate labels (if possible).
+MeeseeksDev will open a similar issue, replicate all comments with links to first, migrate labels (if possible).

+### @MeeseeksDev close

+Close the issue.
+Useful when replying by mail

+### @MeeseeksDev open

+Reopen the issue.

+### @MeeseeksDev tag bug, question, Need Contributor

+Tag with said tags if availlable (comma separated, need to be exact match)

+### @MeeseeksDev untag bug, question, Need Contributor

+Remove said tags if present (comma separated, need to be exact match)

 ## Simple extension.